 Understanding Data Augmentation

 Data augmentation, a machine learning technique, expands and diversifies training datasets by generating new samples from the original data.
+Data augmentation using Large Language Models (LLM) is like the art of recycling but for data.
+We tweak our existing data slightly to create new, unique data.
+Just like recycling helps us make the most out of our resources, data augmentation helps us get the most out of our data.
+This, in turn, allows us to create “synthetic” phishing datasets while retaining our original unique value.
 This process enhances model performance, minimizes overfitting, and promotes generalization.
 In the context of phishing, having diverse and robust datasets is essential for effectively training models to identify phishing attacks and help prevent them.

 Techniques for Data Augmentation